TheMuuj/TheMuuj.github.io/_posts/2021-09-01-javascript-array-repeat.md

 ---
-title: Creating Arrays by Repeating Values in JavaScript
+title: Creating Arrays of Repeated Values in JavaScript
 description: There's got to be a better way!
 tags: TypeScript JavaScript development
 ---